g-gualeni/QtNoid2/README.md

 ## Quick Start
 Download latest version of QtNoid2 from the Releases section on GitHub.
 Unzip the content in a folder on your computer and that's it.
+If you point find_packages() to that folder using HINTS you can use the library in your project.

-### Point the library in CMakeLists.txt
+### Integrate the library in CMakeLists.txt
-Since the library is not installed in a system path but on a custom folder, add the HINTS parameter to the **find_package()** command specifing the path to QtNoid2 instead of `<LIB Path>`.
+If the library is not installed in a system path but on a custom folder, CMake cannot find it unless you specify the lib path in the the HINTS parameter of **find_package()** command.
+Insert the path to QtNoid2 instead of `<LIB Path>` in the code example below.
-In oder to support multiple OS use a switch as in the example below:
+If you are creating a portable project, use a switch as in the example below:

 ```cmake
 if(WIN32)